gigiguan/gigiguan.github.io/quizzes.md

 ![image](https://user-images.githubusercontent.com/89219495/165849897-b5c83989-a783-4f2c-81af-f1d4742e8085.png)

-For which of the following values of One word, the List will Smallest, open parenthesis, one word, the List, close parenthesis NOT return the intended value?
+For which of the following values of the List will Smallest(the List) NOT return the intended value?
 Select two answers.

 A: theList <- [30, 40, 20, 10] and theList <- [40, 30, 20, 10]
 * Explanation: The procedure returns the first number it encounters that is less than the first number in the list.
 For the list [30, 40, 20, 10], the procedure returns 20, which is not the least value in the list.
 Also, the procedure returns the first number it encounters that is less than the first number in the list.
 For the list [40, 30, 20, 10], the procedure returns 30, which is not the least value in the list.